Estrogen and Your Thyroid

 And my menopausal clients are seeing huge improvements in their symptoms – sleeping through the night without sweats, more energy, no hot flashes, and abatement of their hormonal mood swings.

-The proof is in the puddin’, don’t you think?
 When women start nourishing and supporting their adrenals, thereby helping the body produce more progesterone, and when they nourish and support their thyroid, which can help normalize estrogen levels, their reproductive hormones are more in balance and they start to see perimenopausal symptoms vaporize.
 Most of the time without hormone replacement therapy (although I’m most definitely not anti-HRT).

 Here are some other whys – I love getting to the whys.
-Besides waning progesterone, why are we seeing these elevated estrogen levels?
-There are a number of reasons:
+Besides waning progesterone, why might we see elevated estrogen levels?

 - Xenoestrogens in plastics (“xeno” means “outside the body”)